Dfam-consortium/Dfam-API/README.md

 # Dfam API

+## TODO
+- In the future we may be storing a model mask field for each family.
+If so we should move towards providing all sequences in uppercase unless an option is provided to apply a mask.
+E.g families/DF0000001/sequence?format=fasta?mask=soft
+- I would like to rename /families/{id}/sequence to /families/{id}/consensus

+## Changes
+- As a transition towards model masking, I made both the EMBL and FASTA formats uppercase by default.

 ## Overview
 This server provides a RESTful API supporting public access to the Dfam database of Transposable Element (TE) families, hidden Markov Models (HMMs), consensus sequences, and genome annotations.
 The API is based on the [OpenAPI 3.0 Specfication](https://swagger.io/specification/v3/).